spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 time to 5s, and changes the output format to JSON.
 To see what kind of values this configuration accepts see the generated TOML files in the data directory.

-As part of the initialization process Ignite creates on-chain accounts with token balances.
+As part of the initialization process Spellshape creates on-chain accounts with token balances.
 By default, config.yml has two accounts in the top-level "accounts" property.
 You can add more accounts and change their token balances.
 Refer to config.yml guide to see which values you can set.